noahehall/multicloud/providers/aws/services/app-integration/eventbridge.md

-# Event Bridge fka CloudWatch Events
+# EventBridge fka CloudWatch Events

 - serverless event bus service that you can use to connect your applications with data from a variety of sources